 The course, taken for academic credit, included extensive lectures, readings, films, homework, and other requirements.
 The trip focused on hands-on exploration of Havana’s extensive Asian heritage, the historical and contemporary importance of Cuba’s tobacco industry as well as the island’s economic importance.
 After the trip, each student had to turn in a journal and each are required to write a reserach paper due later in the semester.

 The trip coincided with Delta Airlines’ adding direct flights from Atlanta to Cuba in December 2011.
 The decision allows for flights for passengers with close relatives in Cuba, for those who are involved in the medical or agricultural business sectors, or for education or religious activities.
 OU’s group was on one of the first flights to Cuba, just a few days after Christmas.
 Dr. Chandler shared his thoughts on the trip with the OU Blog.

-OU Blog: How did the trip to Cuba come to fruition?
+OU Stories: How did the trip to Cuba come to fruition?

-OU Blog: How was the Oglethorpe group received by the local people?
+OU Stories: How was the Oglethorpe group received by the local people?

 Dr. Chandler: Our OU group members were consummate ambassadors throughout our Cuban journey.
 We were proud to see our students using the Spanish language for engaging in daily contact with Cubans, for holding conversations and maintaining discussions, and for cultivating acquaintances that extended beyond the typical tourist demarcations.
 Frequently, throughout our Cuban travels, we used public transportation alongside Cubans going about their daily tasks or ate peanuts while strolling the country’s prados and malecons, in small but significant ways bringing us closer to our Cuban hosts and erasing barriers on both sides whether real or invented.